rodoart/cookiecutter-notes-data-science/README.md

 # Cookiecuter Simple Data Science Notes for Data Science

-This is my personal template for taking notes of online classes.
+This is my personal template for taking notes for online classes.

 ## Requirements